HughP/Supporting-Evidence-for-OLAC-Provenance/README.md

 # Supporting-Evidence-for-OLAC-Provenance
-This repository contains the data and the methods for querying the data related to the OLAC Provenance paper
+This repository contains the data and the methods for querying the data related to the OLAC Provenance paper.

+Initial exploration of the data was done using the 8 July 2021 dataset.
+Publication version used the 18 July 2021 data set. (https://zenodo.org/records/5112131)

+I had to update my GB allocation to RAM by using:
+`export _JAVA_OPTIONS="-Xmx12g"`
+and then to check it `java -XshowSettings:vm `

 ## Informatic tasks